 Flood loans - For loans to owner occupied single family homes originated prior to September 30, 2011, reserve amounts were calculated based on 70% of the face amount for loans due on sale of the underlying property.
 For loans where principal and interest are amortized, the reserve amounts were calculated based on 50% of the face amount for the loans.
 For all loans originated during the year ending September 30, 2014 and 2013, the reserve is based on 40% of the face amount for the new loans.
 Collection experience on outstanding flood loans was better than first anticipated.
-As a result, the Agency re-evaluated the loan loss income and recorded a negative current year provision on flood loans of \$145,900 during 2014.
+As a result, at September 30, 2014, the Agency re-evaluated the loan loss provision and recorded a negative provision on flood loans of \$145,900 for the year ended September 30, 2014.
+For the year ending September 30, 2015, THF conducted a study to evaluate the provision for loan losses on flood loans.
+Based on the study, it was determined that a reserve of 40% on the entire portfolio of loans is the appropriate provision for loan loss.
+As a result, the Agency re-evaluated the loan loss provision and recorded a negative provision on flood loans of \$849,000.